NIConqueror/chat-nodejs-socketio/README.md

 npm install --save socket.io -->
 node index.js

-Loaded project on GitHub Pages to view the interface Chat itself does not work!
+Loaded project on GitHub Pages to view the interface.
+Chat itself does not work!